-We adopted the provisions of FIN 48 on January 1, 2007.
-Our liability for unrecognized tax benefits was approximately \$0.8 million and \$0.9 million, respectively, as of the date of adoption and as of December 31, 2007.
+As of December 31, 2008 and 2009, approximately \$0.4 million and \$0.4 million, respectively, of unrecognized tax benefits, if recognized in future periods, would impact our effective tax rate.
 This liability is included in "Other Long-Term Liabilities" in the consolidated balance sheets.
-As of December 31, 2008, approximately \$0.4 million of unrecognized tax benefits, if recognized in future periods, would impact our effective tax rate.
 We do not expect that the total amount of unrecognized tax benefits will significantly increase or decrease within the next twelve months.

 We recognize potential interest and penalties related to unrecognized tax benefits in income tax expense.
-In conjunction with the adoption of FIN 48, we recognized approximately \$0.2 million for the payment of interest and penalties at January 1, 2007, which is included as a component of the \$0.8 million unrecognized tax benefit noted above.
-During the years ended December 31, 2006, 2007, and 2008, we recognized approximately \$(0.2) million, \$0.1 million, and \$0.1 million in interest and penalties.
-We had approximately \$0.2 million and \$0.3 million for the payment of interest and penalties accrued at December 31, 2007 and 2008, respectively.
-Our tax records are subject to review by the Internal Revenue Service for the 2004 tax year forward and by various state authorities for the 2001 tax year forward.
+During the years ended December 31, 2007, 2008, and 2009, we recognized approximately \$0.1 million, \$0.1 million, and \$0.1 million in interest and penalties.
+We had approximately \$0.3 million and \$0.3 million for the payment of interest and penalties accrued at December 31, 2008 and 2009, respectively.
+Our tax records are subject to review by the Internal Revenue Service for the 2006 tax year forward and by various state authorities for the 2002 tax year forward.